alessandropier/Enhanced-Wordle/README.md

   ```

 ## Future Developments Ideas
-1. Deleting accented letters
-2. Check if the guess is an Italian word by using a dictionary of all 5-letter Italian words.
+1. Check if the guess is an Italian word by using a dictionary of all 5-letter Italian words.
-3. Add a light bulb button that provides a hint to the user (only once per game).
+2. Add a light bulb button that provides a hint to the user (only once per game).

 ## Repository Structure